luke-barron/comprehensive-search-builder/README.md

 [cc-by-sa]: http://creativecommons.org/licenses/by-sa/4.0/

 This repository contains two files implementing functionally identical versions of the tool.
 'Comprehensive search builder v1.1 (Demo).xlsx' contains a pre-built search strategy demonstrating several key features of the tool.
 It is recommended that users save a copy of 'Comprehensive search builder v1.1 (Blank).xlsx' to be used as the basis of new searches.
-Basic instructions and a changelog are provided in both files.
+A changelog and user guide are included in both .xlsx files.
+The latter is also available in .pdf format.

 Potential use cases include search development for systematic reviews and tracking the research output of teams or departments via a list of names and/or affiliations.
 At present, the tool provides support for:
 - PubMed (NLM)